-- 1. ALL COORDINATION BETWEEN THE CONTRACTOR AND MAA OFFICES SHALL BE DONE THROUGH THE ENGINEER EXCEPT AS NOTED UNDER EMERGENCY COORDINATION - 2.
-THE CONTRACTOR SHALL PROVIDE THE ENGINEER WITH A CURRENT LIST OF ALL EMPLOYEES WORKING ON THE AIRPORT INCLUDING THE LIST SHALL BE MAINTAINED CURRENT BY THE CONTRACTOR. - 3.
-CONTRACTOR COORDINATION CONSTRUCTION AND MAINTENANCE OPERATIONS BY OTHERS MAY OCCUR CONCURRENTLY AND IN THE VICINITY OF CONSTRUCTION ASSOCIATED WITH THIS PROJECT.
-THE CONTRACTOR SHALL COORDINATE OPERATIONS AND COOPERATE MAINTENANCE CREWS AND OTHER CONTRACTORS WORKING ON THE AIRPORT - 4.
+- 1. ALL COORDINATION BETWEEN THE CONTRACTOR AND MAA OFFICES SHALL BE DONE THROUGH THE ENGINEER EXCEPT AS NOTED UNDER EMERGENCY CONTACT INFORMATION SECTION OF THESE NOTES. - THE CONTRACTOR SHALL PROVIDE THE ENGINEER WITH A CURRENT LIST OF ALL EMPLOYEES WORKING ON THE AIRPORT INCLUDING THE LIST SHALL BE MAINTAINED CURRENT BY THE CONTRACTOR - CONTRACTOR COORDINATION CONSTRUCTION AND MAINTENANCE OPERATIONS BY OTHERS MAY OCCUR CONCURRENTLY AND IN THE VICINITY OF CONSTRUCTION ASSOCIATED WITH THIS PROJECT.
+THE CONTRACTOR SHALL COORDINATE OPERATIONS AND COOPERATE WITH MAINTENANCE CREWS AND OTHER CONTRACTORS WORKING ON THE AIRPORT - 4.
 COORDINATION WITH BWI AIRPORT FIRE RESCUE SERVICE (VIA THE ENGINEER): - a.
-THE CONTRACTOR SHALL COMPLY WITH MARYLAND FIRE LAWS, NFPA 1 - UNIFORM FIRE CODE, ; CHAPTER 16, 'SAFETY DURING CONSTRUCTION AND DEMOLITION OPERATIONS' (CURRENT EDITIONS) AND CHAPTER 21.
-'AIRPORTS'. - b.
+THE CONTRACTOR SHALL COMPLY WITH MARYLAND FIRE LAWS, NFPA 1 - UNIFORM FIRE CODE, ; CHAPTER 16, 'SAFETY DURING CONSTRUCTION AND DEMOLITION OPERATIONS' (CURRENT EDITIONS) AND CHAPTER 21, 'AIRPORTS'. - b.
 OPEN FLAME, WELDING OR TORCH CUTTING OPERATIONS ARE PROHIBITED WITHOUT FIRST OBTAINING A BWI AIRPORT WELDING AND BURNING PERMIT.
 THE PERMIT IS AVAILABLE AT THE BWI FIRE MARSHAL'S OFFICE, 991 CORPORATE BLVD, LINTHICUM, MD 21090.
-THE PERMIT MAY BE REQUESTED FOR A PERIOD NOT TO EXCEED HIRTY DAYS.
-PRIOR TO COMMENCING WORK, ANY PERSON CONDUCTING OPEN FLAME/HOT WORK OPERATIONS SHALL BE FAMILIAR WITH THE LATEST EDITION OF NFPA 51B STANDARD FOR FIRE PREVENTION DURING WELDING CUTTING AND OTHER HOT ADEQUATE FIRE AND SAFETY PRECAUTIONS MUST BE TAKEN AND THE PROCEDURE APPROVED PRIOR TO COMMENCEMENT OF WORK.
-A FIRE WATCH IS REQUIRED. - C. A HYDRANT USE PERMIT IS REQUIRED PRIOR TO CONNECTION TO ANY AIRPORT FIRE HYDRANT

-5. PORTABLE FLOODLIGHTING - USE OF PORTABLE FLOODLIGHTING SHALL BE COORDINATED WITH AIRPORT OPERATIONS AND THE ENGINEER TO ENSURE THAT THE LIGHTING DOES NOT COMPROMISE THE CONTROL TOWER'S VISIBILITY OR THAT IT IS NOT POSITIONED SUCH THAT IT FACES INTO ANY RUNWAY APPROACH WHERE IT MIGHT CAUSE CONFUSION TO PILOTS.
-THE CONTRACTOR SHALL PROVIDE PORTABLE FLOODLIGHTING AS REQUIRED FOR NIGHT CONSTRUCTION OPERATIONS.

-6. FLAGMEN AND VEHICLE ESCORTS - THE CONTRACTOR SHALL FURNISH FLAGMEN AS NECESSARY TO CONTROL CONSTRUCTION TRAFFIC UNLESS OTHERWISE DIRECTED BY THE ENGINEER OR AIRPORT OPERATIONS.
+THE PERMIT MAY BE REQUESTED FOR A PERIOD NOT TO EXCEED THIRTY DAYS.
+PRIOR TO COMMENCING WORK, ANY PERSON CONDUCTING OPEN FLAME/HOT WORK OPERATIONS SHALL BE FAMILIAR WITH THE LATEST EDITION OF NFPA 51B STANDARD FOR FIRE PREVENTION DURING WELDING, CUTTING AND OTHER HOT WORK.
+ADEQUATE FIRE AND SAFETY PRECAUTIONS MUST BE TAKEN AND THE PROCEDURE APPROVED PRIOR TO COMMENCEMENT OF WORK.
+A FIRE WATCH IS REQUIRED - c.
+A HYDRANT USE PERMIT IS REQUIRED PRIOR TO CONNECTION TO ANY AIRPORT FIRE HYDRANT - PORTABLE FLOODLIGHTING USE OF PORTABLE FLOODLIGHTING COORDINATED WITH AIRPORT OPERATIONS AND THE ENGINEER TO ENSURE THAT THE LIGHTING DOES NOT COMPROMISE THE CONTROL TOWER'S VISIBILITY OR THAT IT IS NOT POSITIONED SUCH THAT IT FACES INTO ANY RUNWAY APPROACH WHERE IT MIGHT CAUSE CONFUSION TO PILOTS.
+THE CONTRACTOR SHALL PROVIDE PORTABLE FLOODLIGHTING AS REQUIRED FOR NIGHT CONSTRUCTION - FLAGMEN AND VEHICLE ESCORTS THE CONTRACTOR SHALL FURNISH FLAGMEN AS NECESSARY TO CONTROL CONSTRUCTION TRAFFIC UNLESS OTHERWISE DIRECTED BY THE ENGINEER OR AIRPORT OPERATIONS. - 7.
+UTILITIES: - a.

-7. UTILITIES:

-- a.
 UNDERGROUND UTILITIES LOCATIONS OF KNOWN UNDERGROUND UTILITIES SHOWN ON THE PLANS ARE APPROXIMATE.
 ALL UTILITY LOCATIONS SHALL BE FIELD VERIFIED BY THE CONTRACTOR PRIOR TO COMMENCING CONSTRUCTION.
-THE CONTRACTOR IS REQUIRED TO COMPLETE A DIGGING AUTHORIZATION FORM, AS SUPPLIED BY THE ENGINEER, PRIOR TO INITIATION OF EXCAVATION OPERATIONS - 6 REPAIR OF LITUTIES DAMAGED DURING CONSTRUCTION MUST BE STARTED IMMEDIATELY AND CONTINUE UNTIL COMPLETED. - I. ALL SUCH REPAIRS SHALL BE IN ACCORDANCE WITH THE CONTRACT SPECIFICATIONS OR AS DIRECTED BY THE ENGINEER AND SHALL BE AT THE CONTRACTOR'S EXPENSE. - II.
+THE CONTRACTOR IS REQUIRED TO COMPLETE A DIGGING UTHORIZATION FORM, AS SUPPLIED BY THE ENGINEER, PRIOR TO ANY AND ALL GROUND DISTURBANCE. - b.
+REPAIR OF UTILITIES DAMAGED DURING CONSTRUCTION MUST BE STARTED IMMEDIATELY AND CONTINUE UNTIL COMPLETED - ALL SUCH REPAIRS SHALL BE IN ACCORDANCE WITH THE CONTRACT SPECIFICATIONS OR AS DIRECTED BY THE ENGINEER AND SHALL BE AT THE CONTRACTOR'S EXPENSE - II.
 IF FAA CABLES ARE DAMAGED, REPAIRS SHALL BE DONE IN ACCORDANCE WITH FAA REQUIREMENTS AND IN THE PRESENCE OF AN FAA REPRESENTATIVE.
 THE FAA MAY ELECT TO HAVE THE REPAIR PERFORMED BY OTHERS IN WHICH CASE THE CONTRACTOR SHALL BE RESPONSIBLE FOR PAYING THE INCURRED COSTS OF REPAIRS. - c.
-UTILITIES NOTIFICATION AT LEAST TWO WORKING DAYS PRIOR TO COMMENCING CONSTRUCTION OPERATIONS IN AN AREA WHICH MAY INVOLVE UNDERGROUND UTILITIES, THE CONTRACTOR SHALL NOTIFY THE ENGINEER AND THE OWNER OF EACH UNDERGROUND UTILITY
+UTILITIES NOTIFICATION AT LEAST FOURTEEN DAYS PRIOR TO COMMENCING CONSTRUCTION OPERATIONS IN AN AREA WHICH MAY INVOLVE UNDERGROUND UTILITIES AND/OR TEMPORARY SUSPENSION OF SERVICES.
+THE CONTRACTOR SHALL NOTIFY THE ENGINEER TO ISSUE A TENANT INFORMATION ADVISORY